ryannix123/ansible-eks/README.md

 EKS-specific permissions:

     eks:CreateCluster
     eks:DescribeCluster
     eks:ListClusters
     IAM permissions:

     iam:CreateRole
     iam:AttachRolePolicy
     iam:PutRolePolicy
     EC2 permissions:

     ec2:CreateSecurityGroup
     ec2:AuthorizeSecurityGroupIngress
-ec2:CreateVpc (if not using an existing VPC) ec2:CreateSubnet (if creating new subnets) CloudFormation permissions (EKS uses CloudFormation to provision some resources):
+    ec2:CreateVpc (if not using an existing VPC) ec2:CreateSubnet (if creating new subnets)

+CloudFormation permissions (EKS uses CloudFormation to provision some resources):

     cloudformation:CreateStack
     cloudformation:DescribeStacks

 Additional permissions for networking and logging:

     ec2:DescribeSubnets
     ec2:DescribeVpcs
     logs:CreateLogGroup
     logs:PutRetentionPolicy

-These permissions are typically bundled into an IAM policy.
-For simplicity, you could use the AWS-managed policy "AmazonEKSClusterPolicy", but for production environments, creating a custom policy with least-privilege principles is recommended.
+*These permissions are typically bundled into an IAM policy.
+For simplicity, you could use the AWS-managed policy "AmazonEKSClusterPolicy", but for production environments, creating a custom policy with least-privilege principles is always recommended.*